Yoshihiro Tajiri: Championship reigns (2001–2004)

 Tajiri would leave the Cruiserweight division and moved to the tag team division where he formed various tag teams, many of which were somewhat comical.
 These included Rey Mysterio, Funaki, and Rikishi.
 Five days prior to the 2003 Judgment Day show, Chavo Guerrero tore his biceps, forcing Eddie Guerrero to look for another partner.
 He chose Tajiri.
-They won the WWE Tag Team Championship, at Judgment Day by defeating Team Angle (Charlie Haas and Shelton Benjamin) in a ladder match.
+They won the WWE Tag Team Championship, at Judgment Day on May 18 by defeating Team Angle (Charlie Haas and Shelton Benjamin) in a ladder match.
 The following week, Guerrero and Tajiri managed to retain their title by cheating.
 In addition, they also defeated Roddy Piper and his protégé Sean O'Haire at Madison Square Garden.
 After Guerrero and Tajiri lost the titles to The World's Greatest Tag Team (formerly Team Angle) on the July 3 episode of SmackDown!, Guerrero turned on Tajiri, slamming him through the windshield of his lowrider truck.
 On the next SmackDown!, Guerrero explained that this was because, during the match, Tajiri had accidentally hit his lowrider.
-At SummerSlam, Tajiri competed in a Fatal four-way match for the WWE United States Championship but failed to win the title.
+At SummerSlam on August 24, Tajiri competed in a Fatal four-way match for the WWE United States Championship but failed to win the title.

 Tajiri would mark his return to the cruiserweight division by taking on the champion Rey Mysterio and after losing he spat green mist in Mysterio's eye, turning him heel once again.
 On the September 25 episode of SmackDown!, Tajiri would beat Rey Mysterio for the WWE Cruiserweight Championship which would be his third and last reign.
-Tajiri would successfully defend the championship in Mysterio's rematch at No Mercy after Akio and Sakoda, later known as "Kyo Dai", interfered in the match.
+Tajiri would successfully defend the championship in Mysterio's rematch at No Mercy on October 19 after Akio and Sakoda, later known as "Kyo Dai" (the word kyodai meaning "brothers"), interfered in the match.
 Tajiri would, however, lose the championship after 93 days to Mysterio on the January 1, 2004, episode of SmackDown!.
 Tajiri kept his heel persona going by spitting black mist in Nidia's eyes and "blinding" her (Nidia and Noble were both faces by this time.)
 Noble and Tajiri started a new feud, which quickly ended after Noble betrayed his blind girlfriend and turned heel again.
 Kyo Dai would quickly be separated from Tajiri and eventually split up after Tajiri refused the WWE writers proposal of Kyo Dai portraying Japanese gangsters.
 Tajiri feared that it might anger the real Japanese yakuza if they saw the gimmick as an insult.
-At WrestleMania XX, Tajiri took part in a cruiserweight open for the Cruiserweight Championship which was won by the reigning champion Chavo Guerrero.
+At WrestleMania XX on March 14, Tajiri took part in a cruiserweight open for the Cruiserweight Championship which was won by the reigning champion Chavo Guerrero.